robweber/vsmp-plus/INSTALL.md

 sudo systemctl stop vsmp
 ```

 Finally you have to update your local library path.
 This has to be done each time you login or as part of your bash profile.
-If using cron to trigger the program you must also include this in your cron file.

 ```